 An additional 30% do not earn enough to be considered self-sufficient - in all, almost half of Passaic County households are struggling.
 New Jersey and Federal budget cuts have decreased funding for health and human service programs that have traditionally provided a safety net for our Passaic County neighbors in these hard times.

-• Federal and State Income Tax Preparation.
+- Federal and State Income Tax Preparation

-• Assistance with New Jersey Property Tax Reimbursement (Senior Freeze) and Homestead Benefit forms
+- Assistance with New Jersey Property Tax Reimbursement (Senior Freeze) and Homestead Benefit forms

-• Screening for Health Insurance
+- Screening and Enrollment for Health Insurance

-• Referral and assistance with FAFSA
+- Referral and assistance with FAFSA